RPM-Outpost/visualvm/README.md

 ## How to update
 When a new version of visualvm is released:

-1. Download the updated script from github.
+1. Download the updated script from github (pull this repository).
 2. Run the script to get the updated version.

 ## More informations

 ### Supported distributions
-- Fedora 25
+- Fedora 30
-- Fedora 26
+- Fedora 31

 It may work on other RPM-based distributions but I haven't tested it.